 For starter, we ordered Yaki Gyoza (6 pieces, Php 98).

-Yaki Gyoza are Japanese pan-fried dumplings.
+Yaki Gyoza is Japanese pan-fried dumplings.
 I usually have it steamed, but the pan-fried version was also delicious!
-It feels like I could finish an order or two myself and wouldn't feel guilty about eating something oily.
+It feels like I could finish order or two myself and wouldn't feel guilty about eating something oily.

 I had a bowl of Miso Ramen (Php 158) while Ate Miriam had a bowl of Stamina Ramen (Php 168).